CaenJones/ChromeSEC/README.md

 An allow list can be implemented by going to **Devices > Chrome > Apps & Extensions** and then selecting the **Block all apps, admin manages allowlist** option.
 Then go to the From the Chrome Web Store dropdown, and typing in the ID’s of the extensions you want to allow.

+## Disabling Developer Access

+Users can access developer features through the chrome extensions menu, which could potentially affect security and web filtering.
+Because of this, administrators may want to disable these features from Google Admin.

+If your devices run v127 or below, you need to disable **DeveloperToolsAvailability** by going to **Devices > Chrome > Settings > User experience > Developer tools** and clicking the disable dropdown.

+Admins with devices running the beta (at this time) v128 should navigate to the same menu section as shown in v127 but should instead choose to disable the **ExtensionDeveloperModeSettings**.